abir0/SJR-Journal-Ranking/README.md

 The final dashboard can be found [here][dashboard-url].

-Here are some of the visualizations from the dashboard:
+**Here are the two dashboards:**

-### Dashboard 1
+### <a href="https://public.tableau.com/app/profile/abir.hassan/viz/SJRJournalRankingAnalysis/Dashboard1"> Dashboard 1 </a>

 <p align="center">
   <img src="images/dash1.png" width="800" />
 </p>

-### Dashboard 1
+### <a href="https://public.tableau.com/app/profile/abir.hassan/viz/SJRJournalRankingAnalysis/Dashboard2"> Dashboard 2 </a>

 <p align="center">
   <img src="images/dash2.png" width="800" />
 </p>

-Key findings from the analysis:
+**Key findings from the analysis:**

 * From the correlation analysis, it is found that there is a positive correlation between SJR Index and CiteScore, H-index, and Cites per Docs.
-So these metrics are better indicators than the simple counts of citations, references, and documents.
+So, these metrics are better indicators than the simple counts of citations, references, and documents.
-* But as the rank of the journal increases, those better metrics fall short.
-* Based on CiteScore, top 5 publishers are: Wiley, Elsevier, Springer, Nature Portfolio, and Routledge.
-Reflecting their high quality of journals.
+* But for lower-ranking journals, these metrics do not represent much significance due to higher randomness (note that correlation plots get more scattered to the right).
+* Open Access journals have a higher average of Citations per Document than non-Open Access journals.
 * One interesting observation: based on the number of documents, citations, and references MDPI is among the top 5 publishers.
-This is because MDPI publishes a lot of journals, but the quality of the journals are not as high as the top 5 publishers which is reflected by the poor CiteScore.
+This is because MDPI publishes a lot of journals, but the quality of the journals is not as high as the top 5 publishers which is reflected by the poor CiteScore.
-* Open Access journals have a higher Avg.
-Cites per Docs than non-Open Access journals.
-* The top 5 journals with the highest SJR index are: Nature Reviews Materials, Nature Reviews Drug Discovery, Nature Reviews Molecular Cell Biology, Nature Reviews Cancer, and Nature Reviews Genetics.
+* Based on CiteScore, the top 5 publishers are: Wiley, Elsevier, Springer, Nature Portfolio, and Routledge.
 * The top 5 countries with the highest number of journals are: United States, United Kingdom, Netherlands, Germany, and Switzerland.
-* Top 2 subject areas with the highest H-index are: Medicine and Social Sciences.
+* Medicine and Social Sciences are the top 2 subject areas that have the most number of documents, references, and combined H-index.